Neighbourhood House Coordination Program

 • develop new skills, transition to work and further study

-• become involved in community events, volunteer
+• become involved in community events, or other volunteer opportunities

 • find out about other services or activities in the area

-• join a class or support group, or take up an activity for fun and enjoyment.
+• join a class or support group or take up an activity for fun and enjoyment.

 Neighbourhood houses usually operate with income from low-cost activities and input from volunteers.
-Funding from other areas, including government grants, help the houses to provide a range of activities for their communities.
+Funding from other areas, including government grants, help houses to provide a range of activities for their communities.

 Contacts